petpappas/Student-Performance-Analysis-Predicting-Academic-Success-using-Machine-Learning/README.md

 - **Activity Influence:** Homework assignments showed a moderate correlation with exam grades (up to 0.30), while compulsory activities had less individual impact on repeated exam results.

 ## 🛠️ Technical Workflow1 ##
-# Data Preparation & CleaningFormatting: #
+# Data Preparation & Cleaning Formatting: #
 Renamed columns for readability and removed unnecessary structural rows/columns.Preprocessing: Handled missing values represented by "-1" or "-" by converting them to NA and performing column-wise mean imputation.
 # Feature Engineering:#
 Created binary indicators for full and partial participation (binary.1 and binary.2) and calculated mean scores for homework, compulsory, and optional tasks.